Tag Archives: proper etiquette

 …the ability to fully express your perspective to your partner and, brace yourself, seeing things from your partner’s perspective.

-It is best to wait until both parties are calm and ready to listen to revisit an issue.
+It is best to wait until both parties are calm and ready to listen before revisiting an issue.
 The aftermath of an argument takes time.

 argument aftermath communication dos